 Depression is a real illness.
 Sometimes, people tend to feel ashamed of their symptoms and blame themselves for not being able to "snap out of it", but it is not a sign of a person's weakness or character flaw.
 Depression can be caused by various things, such as a chemical imbalance, persistent dysfunctional thinking patterns, trauma or other life events.
 I believe that each individual's depression is unique; therefore, I tailor my approach to each client's specific needs.
 One of the hardest aspects in depression is that the illness takes away the very thing you need to get better: energy and motivation.
-This is what drives many people toward finding treatment for depression in the Austin area and abroad.
+This is what drives many people toward seeking help for depression.

 Signs of depression:

 Some of the typical symptoms of depression are: Persistent sad, or "empty" mood.
 Feelings of hopelessness, worthlessness, and guilt.
 Loss of interest or pleasure in activities you previously enjoyed.
 Decreased energy.
 Difficulty concentrating or remembering.
 Difficulty sleeping.
 Appetite and/or weight changes.
 Restlessness, irritability.
 Thoughts of death or suicide.